code-distortion/backoff/README.md

 // if default is omitted, the final exception will be rethrown ->retryAllExceptions($default = null)

-// retry when these exeptions occur in particular,
+// retry when these exceptions occur in particular,
 // along with a default value to return if all attempts fail
 // (you can specify multiple types of exceptions by passing
 // them as an array, or by calling this multiple times)